meltaxa/slackmq/README.md

 pip install slackmq
 ```

 The Slack API allows pins to be added once per message per channel.
-Also
+Also, reactions
-reactions and stars can be added to a message once per bot.
-For example, a person or bot cannot pin a message that has already been pinned.
+and stars can be added to a message once per bot.
+For example, a person or bot cannot
-Also a user or bot cannot give a post a thumbs up twice.
-In the UI, if you try, it
+pin a message that has already been pinned.
+A user or bot cannot give a post a thumbs
-revokes the reaction.
-In the API, an exception is thrown.
+up twice.
+In the UI, if you try, the action is revoked.
+In the API, an exception is
+thrown.

 ![SlackMQ workflow](docs/slackmq-workflow.png)

 Slack can be made to behave like a basic Message Queuing system by using pins to
-acknowledge (lock) and unacknowledge a message.
-Using pins is ideal as this allows
+acknowledge (lock) and unacknowledge a message, as demonstrated in the diagram above.
-"unlimited" bot workers.
-However, the Slack RTM API allows a bot to connect multiple
+Using pins is ideal as this allows "unlimited" bot workers.
+The Slack RTM API also
-times.
-With this account concurrency, this method limits the bot to 16 concurrent
+allows a bot to connect multiple times.
+With this account concurrency, this method
-"workers".
-You may find using a combination of pins, stars and reactions may be more
+limits the bot to 16 concurrent workers³.
+You may find using a combination of pins,
-reliable for low latency messages.
+stars and reactions more reliable for low latency messages.

 To use SlackMQ, wrap the post acknowledgement around a bot action.
 Below is an example
-of how a slackclient bot uses SlackMQ to pull from the "queue", i.e, the channel.
+of how a bot (using the slackbot library) uses SlackMQ to pull from the "queue", i.e,
+the channel.

 ```python
 from slackmq import slackmq